What is Anti Social Behaviour (ASB)?

 When you have finished the diary sheets, please remember to sign and date them.
 You should send your diary sheets to Six Town Housing as soon as possible so that they can be reviewed and necessary action taken to stop the ASB.

-If you are unable to complete diary sheets for any reason, you should contact your ASB officer at Six Town Housing on 0161 686 8000 and they can assist you in a number of ways.
+If you are unable to complete diary sheets for any reason, you should contact us on 0161 686 8000.

 We provide a mediation service for tenants involved in a dispute with their neighbours.
 Mediation can deal with complaints such as misunderstandings, noise, children, pets, car parking and boundary disputes.